EmmaBakker/backtranslation-nmt/README.md

 # Domain Adaptation for Low-Resource Biomedical Machine Translation (EN-RU Biomedical Domain Adaptation)

-This project investigates various strategies for using backtranslation (BT) and pivot-based BT to improve neural machine translation (NMT) from English to Russian in the biomedical domain.
+This project investigates various strategies for using backtranslation (BT), pivot-based BT and Moore-Lewis filtering to improve neural machine translation (NMT) from English to Russian in the biomedical domain.

 ## 🔧 Project Structure and File Overview